Switchboard’s Series: Case Management Foundations

 Hosted on March 8, 2022, this training was delivered by Tigest Coleman, Training Officer, Strengths-Based Services, Switchboard; Jess Dalpe, Senior Technical Advisor: Safety and Wellness, IRC; and Loan Mai, Technical Advisor, Mental Health and Psychosocial Support, IRC.

 Do you want to improve your knowledge of case management?
 Do you want to learn practical ways to support and promote the psychosocial wellbeing of your refugee clients?
-This four-part webinar series on the Fundamentals of Case Management provides a foundational understanding of case management for refugee and immigrant service providers.
+This is part one of a four-part webinar series on the Fundamentals of Case Management.
+The series provides a foundational understanding of case management for refugee and immigrant service providers.
 It presents an introductory body of knowledge, reviews contextual and cultural considerations, and explores best and promising practices in psychosocial support programming.
-Register individually for any or all trainings that interest you!

-After participating in this series, you will be able to:
+By the end of this webinar, you will be able to: